 For more information please write to:

 Loma Linda University School of Medicine Continuing Medical Education Office

 11175 Campus Street, CP A1116G

-Loma Linda, CA 92354
+Loma Linda, CA 92350

-Loma Linda University Children's Hospital provides a single, centralized location where newborns, infants, and children can receive comprehensive medical care.
+Loma Linda University Children's Hospital provides a single, centralized location where newborns, infants, and children can receive comprehensive and emergent medical care.
 Being seen at a comprehensive center for children's health care assures parents and their children that all aspects of the child's health will be closely monitored and understood.
 Loma Linda University Children's Hospital staff—pediatric nurses, physicians, surgeons, anesthesiologists, radiologists, and other professionals—work together to assure that every patient receives the highest possible quality of medical attention.

 The organization of a children's hospital also means that the hospital staff is chosen from among people who are specially trained and have a deep interest in children's health care.
 Every Loma Linda University Children's Hospital employee is highly skilled in dealing with children and has made the care of children a personal priority.
 The children's hospital is known as "the place for little faces."

 East Campus Specialty Hospital (formerly Loma Linda Community Hospital) is a teaching resource for students in family medicine, physical medicine and rehabilitation, orthopaedics, and clinical neuroscience.
 In addition, it serves as the primary inpatient training site for house staff in family medicine.